zoemaj/DCA/README.md

 This module will read your file and create a csv file (in the folder uniprot-tax) containing each organism ID with specific attributes of the taxonomic lineage determined by the user during inputs.
 This will also create summary txt files, for each attribute, giving the unique elements and number of occurences.

+If your file contain the columns 'Gene Names (ordered locus)' and 'Gene Names (ORF)', they will be extracted. (usefull for pairing two types of bacteria proteins)

 Arguments needed by the main :
 * path_file : The path where to find the list from uniprot.